top of page

 Q: How can we incorporate silence into our daily routine?

-A: Incorporating silence into our daily routine can be as simple as starting the day with five minutes of silence, taking short silent breaks throughout the day, practicing mindful eating in silence, and spending a few minutes in silence before bed.
+A: Incorporating silence into our daily routine can be as simple as starting the day with five minutes, taking short silent breaks throughout the day, practicing mindful eating in silence, and spending a few minutes in silence before bed.

 Quotes from this Blog